collapsed-stacks/startups/questions/3269/how-do-i-find-software-to-power-my-business.md

 - tagged: `software`, `saas`, `cloud`
 - score: 2

-<p>What's the best way to find software to power my business?</p>
+What's the best way to find software to power my business?

-<p>Right now, I'm looking for software to manage my office supplies.
-How much we use, how much it costs, daily costs, etc.</p>
+Right now, I'm looking for software to manage my office supplies.
+How much we use, how much it costs, daily costs, etc.

-<p>I'm not asking for help actually finding the software, but rather I'm asking <em>how</em> I can find it.</p>
+I'm not asking for help actually finding the software, but rather I'm asking *how* I can find it.

-<p>How do I effectively find software vendors and talk to them?
+How do I effectively find software vendors and talk to them?
 What's the best way to learn whether business-to-business software is high quality and set at a good price point?
-Are there general tips about choosing SaaS software that I should keep in mind?</p>
+Are there general tips about choosing SaaS software that I should keep in mind?

 ## Answer 3277